 SFX: Agency bludgeoning client to death with a cafetiere.

-I have seriously though about introducing a £50 fine for each time a client says “I don’t like it.”
+I have seriously thought about introducing a £50 fine for each time a client says “I don’t like it.”
 I don’t actually CARE whether clients like or dislike the work we do (although it’s personally flattering when they do – which is very dangerous indeed).

 What I care about is whether or not our work sells for our clients.
 I care whether or not it’s appropriate to the target market.
 I care whether or not it gets their message over clearly, simply and effectively.
 But I don’t give a stuff whether they like it or not.